nasa/harmony-trajectory-subsetter/README.md

 conda env create -f ../sdps_local_development/environment.yaml
 ```

-and create a `makeit_local_conda` file.
-Remember to replace the conda file paths:
+and create a `makeit_local_conda` file here.
+Remember to replace the file paths as needed.
 ```
 /Path/to/conda run -n trajectory-subsetter-local-dev \
 /Path/to/conda/env/trajectory-subsetter-local-dev/bin/h5c++ -v -std=c++20 -g ./Subset.cpp \
 -DSDPS \
 -Og \
+-I/Path/to/trajectorysubsetter/sdps_local_development \
 -lgeotiff -ltiff -lGctp -ljpeg -llzma \
 -lboost_program_options -lboost_filesystem \
 -lboost_date_time       -lboost_regex \
 -o subset
 ```

-Now add `../sdps_local_development/HE5_GctpFunc.h` to `/usr/local/include` on
+Note: The include path to `sdps_local_development` solely exists to include
-your local machine.
-This step can be removed when the latest version of the
+`HE5_GctpFunc.h` in the build.
+This line can be removed when the latest
-`hdfeos5` (newer than 5.1.16) package has been released to conda.
-Then `hdfeos5` can be added
+version of the `hdfeos5` package (newer than 5.1.16) has been released
-to the `environment.yaml` and the `../sdps_local_development/HE5_GctpFunc.h`
-file can be deleted.
+to conda, and `hdfeos5` can then be added to `environment.yaml`.

 Build the source code:
 ```